13 Foods That Help With Bloating (And What to Avoid If You Always Feel Puffy)

 Why You’re So Bloated All the Time

-Bloating is more than just overindulging at dinner, it has deeper roots.
-Our digestion can slow down for several reasons, and food sensitivities are a big player here.
+This isn’t just ‘you ate too much.’
+This is your digestion slowing down and getting weird.
 You might be surprised to learn that common offenders like soy, legumes, and even those "healthy" snacks can cause discomfort.

-Stress is another culprit, and if you're eating on the go, that can definitely exacerbate things.
+Also, if you’re stressed and eating fast, your body basically taps out.
 Don't forget about hormones and inflammation... they can really throw our systems off balance.
 Plus, imbalanced gut bacteria (gut dysbiosis) can leave you feeling pretty yucky.

-Ironically, some foods we think are super healthy, like raw kale, oatmeal, and lentils, can actually worsen bloating for some people.
-(Like ME, lol) It’s about tuning into your body and figuring out what works for you.
+Some of the foods I thought were ‘healthy’ were literally making it worse, like raw kale, oatmeal, and lentils.
+You need to tune into your body and figure out what works for you.
 Sometimes, those "healthy" choices aren’t as great as they seem!

 Foods That Actually Help Reduce Bloating